kasir-barati/you-say/README.md

 # you-say

-## Integrate with editors

-Enhance your Nx experience by installing [Nx Console](https://nx.dev/nx-console) for your favorite editor.
-Nx Console provides an interactive UI to view your projects, run tasks, generate code, and more!
-Available for VSCode, IntelliJ and comes with a LSP for Vim users.

 ## Important notes about `Nx`

 1. Make sure to install the `@nx/whatever` version that matches the version of `nx` in your repository.
 If the version numbers get out of sync, you can encounter some difficult to debug errors.
 You can [fix Nx version mismatches with this recipe](https://nx.dev/recipes/tips-n-tricks/keep-nx-versions-in-sync).